 The rise of autonomous AI agents has fundamentally changed how enterprises operate.
 These intelligent systems now schedule meetings, analyze sensitive data, execute financial transactions, and make decisions that once required human oversight.
-But as AI agents gain more autonomy and access to critical resources, they've become prime targets for sophisticated attacks.
-A single compromised AI agent can exfiltrate terabytes of data, manipulate business processes, or poison decision making systems before traditional security controls even detect a breach.
+But as AI agents gain more autonomy and access to critical resources, they have become prime targets for sophisticated attacks.
+A single compromised AI agent can exfiltrate terabytes of data, manipulate business processes, or distort decision-making systems before traditional security controls detect a breach.

-For enterprise security leaders, protecting AI agents isn't just another checkbox on the compliance form.
-It's a fundamental rethinking of identity, access, and threat detection for systems that learn, adapt, and act independently across your entire SaaS and cloud infrastructure.
+For enterprise security leaders, protecting AI agents is not just another checkbox on the compliance form.
+It is a fundamental rethinking of identity, access, and threat detection for systems that learn, adapt, and act independently across your entire SaaS and cloud infrastructure.

 Security for AI refers to the comprehensive set of controls, policies, and monitoring systems designed to protect artificial intelligence agents from unauthorized access, malicious manipulation, and unintended harmful behavior.
 Unlike traditional application security, which focuses on protecting static code and predefined workflows, security for AI must account for systems that make autonomous decisions, learn from new data, and interact with multiple services using delegated credentials.

 In 2025, the enterprise AI landscape has shifted dramatically.
-According to Gartner, over 60% of large enterprises now deploy autonomous AI agents in production environments, up from just 15% in 2023.
-These agents don't just process data; they authenticate to systems, make API calls, access databases, and execute business logic without human intervention.
+Thousands of AI agents are deployed weekly without IT or security oversight, and that pace is accelerating.
+These agents do not just process data: they authenticate to systems, make API calls, access databases, and execute business logic without human intervention.
 Each interaction point represents a potential attack surface.

 AI agents face a distinct threat landscape that combines classic security risks with novel attack vectors unique to machine learning systems.

 Prompt Injection Attacks occur when adversaries manipulate the input to an AI agent, causing it to ignore safety constraints or execute malicious commands.
-In a 2024 incident at a major financial institution, attackers embedded hidden instructions in email content that caused an AI assistant to approve fraudulent wire transfers totaling $2.3 million.
+Attackers embed hidden instructions in content the agent processes — causing the agent to take actions outside its intended scope, including exfiltrating data or bypassing approval workflows.

-Token Compromise represents one of the most dangerous threats.
-AI agents typically operate with long lived API tokens and service account credentials.
-When these tokens are stolen, attackers gain persistent access to everything the agent can touch.
+Token Compromise represents one of the most dangerous threats to AI agent security.
+AI agents typically operate with long-lived API tokens and service account credentials.
+When these tokens are stolen, attackers gain persistent access to everything the agent can reach.
 Organizations must implement robust strategies to stop token compromise before attackers can leverage stolen credentials.

 Identity Spoofing exploits weak authentication to impersonate legitimate agents or hijack their sessions.
-Without strong identity verification, malicious actors can deploy rogue agents that appear authorized.
+Without strong identity verification, malicious actors can deploy rogue agents that appear authorized to downstream systems.

-Data Exfiltration happens when compromised agents abuse their legitimate data access to extract sensitive information.
+Data Exfiltration via Machine Insider Risk happens when compromised agents abuse their legitimate data access to extract sensitive information.
 Traditional DLP tools struggle because the agent's access patterns appear normal.
-Advanced platforms now detect threats pre exfiltration by analyzing behavioral anomalies.
+The core problem is that most security teams do not have runtime truth about what an agent is actually doing — only what its configuration claims it should do.
+Advanced platforms now detect threats pre-exfiltration by analyzing behavioral anomalies against a baseline of normal agent behavior.

 Strong authentication forms the foundation of security for AI agents.
 Unlike human users who can adapt to MFA prompts, agents require automated, cryptographically secure authentication mechanisms.

-While traditional MFA doesn't apply to non human identities, cryptographic attestation provides equivalent protection.
+While traditional MFA does not apply to non-human identities, cryptographic attestation provides equivalent protection.
 Agents should authenticate using:

 API tokens must follow strict lifecycle policies: